Moncrieff

 Moncrieff lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Moncrieff statistical area (Lv2) was estimated at around 6,025 as of Nov 2025.
-This figure reflects an increase of 715 people since the 2021 Census, which reported a population of 5,310 people in the Moncrieff (SA2).
-The change is inferred from AreaSearch's estimate of the resident population at 5,913 following examination of the latest ERP data release by the ABS on June 2024, along with an additional 36 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,138 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Moncrieff (SA2) experienced a growth rate of 13.5% since the 2021 census, exceeding the state's growth rate of 6.4%.
-Population growth was primarily driven by natural growth contributing approximately 49.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Moncrieff's estimated population is around 6,025 as of Feb 2026.
+This shows an increase of 715 people since the 2021 Census, which reported a population of 5,310.
+The change was inferred from AreaSearch's estimate of 5,913 residents following examination of ABS ERP data release in June 2024 and additional 36 validated new addresses since the Census date.
+This results in a density ratio of 3,138 persons per square kilometer, placing Moncrieff in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 13.5% growth since the 2021 census exceeded the state's 6.7%.
+Population growth was primarily driven by natural growth contributing approximately 49.0% of overall population gains, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
-Looking ahead, significant population increases are forecasted for the Moncrieff (SA2), with an expected growth of 2,331 persons to reach a total population of around 8,356 by 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 36.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+According to these trends, Moncrieff is forecasted to experience significant population increase, expected to grow by 2,331 persons to 2041, reflecting a gain of 36.8% in total over the 17 years.

 Frequently Asked Questions - Population